Bunkai9448/digipet_PSP/RE_Guide.md

 ### Subsequent to ghidra

-- The base address is obtained with the formula: 8804000 - header from a quick hex view of the EBOOT.BIN you can see where the header ends and the elf (actual executable) starts.
+- The base address is obtained with the formula: 8804000 - header
+From a quick hex view of the EBOOT.BIN you can see where the header ends and the elf (actual executable) starts.
 See image ![ELF Header](https://imgur.com/zZAqNF4.png) Which, for this digivice, means:
 ```